ponylang/rfcs/text/000-compile-time-expression.md

 ###Evaluating Compile-Time Expressions

 A point of detail that must be considered is how compile-time expressions are to be evaluated.
 I suggest a new pass that runs after the `expr` pass.
+The suggested pass, that I will refer to as the `evaluation` pass, will collapse the AST of the compile-time expressions into a result node.
+The `evaluation` pass runs after the `expr` pass as then the pass only needs to consider type-safe desugared programs.

 # How We Teach This